City & County of Denver

 - Saved employees’ time by providing one unified system that is secure and adheres to audit requirements

 Denver plans to continue automating other business processes using the Alfresco, PeopleSoft and Oracle ESB infrastructure.
 Leveraging the technology used for the 311 application, Zia plans to extend the city’s licensing, inspection and permitting process online and to mobile devices for both citizens and city employees.
-In addition, Zia is helping Denver further consolidate its content management systems by migrating Documentum content to Alfresco.
+In addition, the local technology firm is helping Denver further consolidate its content management systems by migrating Documentum content to Alfresco.